 - Assist in meeting Practice Incentive Program Quality Improvement (PIP QI) requirements.

 All practices in South Western Sydney are eligible to participate if they use the following clinical software:

 SWSPHN subsidises the POLAR GP tool for participating practices.
 This tool translates data into real statistical and graphical information which is easy to understand and action.

-The practice uses this report to identify an area they would like to work on and SWSPHN records this on a model for improvement (MFI) template.
+Participating practice uses POLAR reports to identify an area of focus and establish a model for improvement (MFI) plan with support from assigned SWSPHN’s staff.
 This MFI is then reviewed during the following visit to track the practice’s progress and to re-identify a new focus area to target for the following quarter.

 This allows practitioners to assess and improve both quality and completeness of patient information and assists the practice with accreditation, supporting high-quality patient care and identifying business potential.

 POLAR GP allows general practices to contribute de-identified practice data which informs population health analysis to better understand the health needs of South Western Sydney.
-The QIPC reports also allow practices to compare their practice with RACGP standards and other practices within the region.
+The POLAR QIPC report also allows practices to compare with RACGP standards and other practices within the region.